dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SEND_REPORT_PANE_IMPLEMENTATION.md

 ## Summary

-Successfully implemented the **Send Report automation pane** UI in the Settings ¡æ Automation tab.
+Successfully implemented the **Send Report automation pane** UI in the Settings ï¿½ï¿½ Automation tab.
 Users can now configure which automation modules run when clicking the "Send Report" button in the main window.

 ---